-(Note) To participate, you must submit an application for internship participation to the Office of the Center for Science and Engineering in advance.
-By submitting this application, accidents during your internship period are covered by the Student Disaster / Injury Insurance, in which all regular students of Waseda University are enrolled (death benefits or permanent disability indemnity).
+(Note) To participate, you must submit an application form for internship participation to the Center for Science and Engineering in advance.
+By submitting this application form, you are automatically registered to both the 'Injury and Accident Compensation Program for Waseda Students (GAKUSHOUHO)' and the 'Liability Insurance Program for Waseda Students (GAKUBAIHO)'.